10up/headstartwp/site/documentation/02 - Data Fetching/usePost.md

 > The [usePost](/api/modules/10up_headless_next#usepost) hook is the Next.js binding for the [useFetchPost](/api/namespaces/10up_headless_core.react#usefetchpost).

 The `usePost` hook fetches a single WordPress post from a registered post type.
-It's basic usage is very simple.
+Its basic usage is very simple.

 ## Basic Usage